 This recall was done because there was potential for the memory coil ring to break and cause bowel perforation or chronic enteric fistula.

-If doctors used any of these products to repair your hernia, you may be entitled to compensation through a hernia mesh lawsuit.
+If doctors used any of these products to repair your hernia, you may be entitled to compensation through a hernia mesh lawsuit in Cincinnati.

 WHAT HAS THE FDA DONE ABOUT HERNIA MESH?